FACTBOX-Corporate tax breaks in play at U.S. 'cliff' and beyond

 * FOREIGN TAX CREDIT POOLING - Obama proposed closing what critics call a loophole that lets companies claim more in tax credits than would be paid in U.S. taxes by manipulating which foreign subsidiaries pay out dividends.

-* INTANGIBLE PROPERTY - Obama proposed closing a tax break that allows U.S. companies to shelter overseas profits from intangible property, such as royalties from drug patents.
+* INTANGIBLE PROPERTY - Obama proposed closing a tax break that allows U.S. companies to shelter profits overseas from intangible property, such as royalties from a drug patent.

-* DEDUCTIONS FOR MOVING EXPENSES - Obama proposed limiting a tax break for expenses incurred when a U.S. company closes a plant and moves overseas.
-Obama would give a tax credit of 20 percent for the cost of moving back to the United States.
-(Additional reporting by Kim Dixon, Patrick Temple-West; Editing by Cynthia Osterman)
+* DEDUCTIONS FOR MOVING EXPENSES - Obama proposed limiting a tax break for moving expenses when a U.S. company closes a plant and moves overseas.
+Obama would give a tax credit of 20 percent for the expense of moving operations back to the United States.
+(Additional reporting by Kim Dixon, Patrick Temple-West)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan